Military history of Spain: European rivalry in the 18th century

 The centre of Spanish military power shifted dramatically in the early 18th century.
-The War of the Spanish Succession (1701–1714) was both a civil and international war in which the French backed the Bourbon contender for the Spanish throne and an alliance led by Austria, the Netherlands and Britain backed the Habsburg contender while a divided Spain fought on both sides.
+The War of the Spanish Succession (1701–1714) was both a civil and international war in which the French backed the Bourbon contender for the Spanish throne and an alliance led by Austria, the Dutch Republic and Britain backed the Habsburg contender while a divided Spain fought on both sides.
 The war secured the Spanish throne for the Bourbon Philip as Philip V of Spain at the Peace of Utrecht but in the war's settlement, Spain had to give up the Spanish Netherlands, Naples, Milan, Sardinia, Sicily, Gibraltar and Menorca to the Habsburg allies.
 Spain's defeat by the combined alliance of France, Britain, the Netherlands and Austria in the War of the Quadruple Alliance (1718–1720) confirmed the decline from her former dominance, whilst the successful deployment of the Britain's Royal Navy into the Mediterranean, by exploiting the fortress of Gibraltar, gained in 1704 by an Anglo-Dutch force during the war of succession, would create considerable difficulties in the following years.

 Globally, Spain remained an important naval and military power, depending on critical sea lanes stretching from Spain through the Caribbean and South America, and westwards towards Manila and the Far East.
 The 18th century saw an ongoing struggle between the growing naval power of the rising imperial power Great Britain and Spain that worked to maintain it transoceanic links with its overseas empire, still by far the largest of the time.
 The number of Spanish galleons deploying across the Atlantic sea routes increased significantly in the first half of the century, undoing the decline of the latter 17th century.
-Britain engaged in numerous attempts to disrupt Spain's control over the Spanish Main during the early 18th century, culminating in the War of Jenkin's Ear and a disastrous attempt to capture the port of Cartegena in 1741.
-During the Seven Years' War (1756–1763), Britain attempted to leverage its existing island bases along the Spanish Main and the Spanish West Indies, capturing Havana and Manila, but in each case practical and strategic considerations led to their return in exchange for Florida.
-During the American War of Independence, Spanish forces reconquered Florida and assisted the American rebels with arms and soldiers and by attacks on British trade and supplies.
-Both Spain and Britain made extensive use of privateers throughout the war, the Spanish fully exploiting the British aversion to using the convoy system to protect its expensive merchant assets in times of war.
+Britain engaged in numerous attempts to disrupt Spain's control over the Spanish Main during the early 18th century, culminating in the War of Jenkins' Ear and a disastrous attempt to capture the port of Cartegena in 1741.
+During the Seven Years' War (1756–1763), Britain leveraged its existing island bases along the Spanish Main and the Spanish West Indies, capturing Havana and Manila, but in each case practical and strategic considerations led to their return in exchange for Florida.
+During the American Revolutionary War, Spanish forces reconquered Florida and assisted the American rebels with arms and soldiers and by attacks on British trade and supplies.
+Both Spain and Britain made extensive use of privateers throughout the war, the Spanish exploiting the British aversion to using the convoy system to protect its expensive merchant assets in times of war.
 The earlier War of the Polish Succession was still seen as positive for Spain, as the kingdom did recover the territories lost after the war of Spanish succession, in Italy.
 However, during the Seven Years' War, three Spanish attempts to conquer Portugal ended in crushing disasters.